rupeekx-clone/nextJs-app/memory-bank/activeContext.md

 ### Primary Objectives
 1. ✅ **Complete Remaining Tasks**: All features and pages implemented
+2. ✅ **Mobile OTP Authentication**: Implemented mobile-only authentication system
-2. 🔄 **Update Documentation**: Update cursor rules and documentation with new updates
+3. 🔄 **Update Documentation**: Update cursor rules and documentation with new updates
-3. ❌ **Testing and Optimization**: Ensure all features work correctly and are optimized
+4. ❌ **Testing and Optimization**: Ensure all features work correctly and are optimized
-4. ❌ **Final Polish**: Complete the website with all details
+5. ❌ **Final Polish**: Complete the website with all details

 ### Immediate Priorities